Guri Baqaj

-Robert Guri Baqaj (born 12 September 1990), also known as Gurakuq Baqaj, is a Swedish footballer of Kosovar descent who plays for FC Rosengård as a forward.
+Robert Guri Baqaj (born 12 September 1990), also known as Guri Baqaj, is a Swedish footballer of Kosovar descent who plays for FC Rosengård as a forward.

 Career

 Baqaj was signed by Italian Serie B club AlbinoLeffe in 2009 and spent 1-year at its Primavera team.
 In July 2010, he was loaned to Allsvenskan club Halmstad. and completed on 10 August 2010.
 He also played two friendlies for Halmstad before available to Halmstad for official matches.
 He made his league debut on 16 August 2010, substituted Emir Kujović in the second half.

 On 23 July 2012, Baqaj signed for Swedish Division 3 club KSF Prespa Birlik.